Guide to reading a form guide

 If you want to make an informed selection of your own in the hope of backing the right horse, then you will need to learn how to read a form guide.
 There are of course other ways of picking a winner.
 You can pick a horse because of its name, or its colours, or because you are enticed by the odds it is paying.
 You could also choose to sign up to a free horse racing tipping service and at least read why the experts believe a certain horse will win.
 All this is fine, but there is nothing like the feeling of reading the form, making an informed selection of your own and seeing it salute.
-If this sounds like you, you need to know how to read a form guide!
+It is one of the thrills of horse racing betting!

 SELECT A FORM GUIDE PROVIDER

 There are many free form guides available online and in the print media.
 All form guides vary ever so slightly but the fundamentals are the same.
-In order to explain how to read a form guide, we will use the free Centrebet form guide as an example because it is free and easy to use.
-There are plenty of other free providers including Racing Victoria.
-The shot is to find one you are comfortable viewing.
+In order to explain how to read a form guide, we will use the free Racing.com form guide as an example because it is free and easy to use.
+There are plenty of other free providers, including many betting sites that now offer free form guides, the key is to find one you are comfortable viewing.

 HOW TO READ A FORM GUIDE – EXAMPLE

-The image below shows a real life example of a form guide for a real race – the Group 1 William Reid Stakes at Moonee Valley.
-We will focus on the form for horse number 1 – Hay List.
+The image below shows a real life example of a form guide for a real race – the 2019 Group 1 Orr Stakes at Caulfield.
+We will focus on the form for horse number 2 – Redkirk Warrior.

 The information in blue type across the top of the form guide tells you about the race in which the horse will run: